Globalization for geometric partial comodules: Geometric partial comodules

 A proper cover $(Y,X,p)$ is called {\em minimal} if it does not factor through another proper cover.
-More explicitly, if $(Y',X,p')$ is another proper cover such that $p=p'\circ q$ for some morphism $q:Y\to Y'$ in $\cC$, then $q$ is an isomorphism. \end{definition}
+More explicitly, if $(Y',X,p')$ is another proper cover such that $p=p'\circ q$ for some morphism $q:Y\to Y'$ in $\cC$, then $q$ is an isomorphism.
+Denote by $\Cov^H_{pr,min}$ the full subcategory of $\Cov^H_{pr}$ consisting of all minimal proper covers. \end{definition}